Syncytin-2: About

+The role of this protein is key in the implantation of human embryos in the womb, placental formation, syncytium formation, and the regulation of syncytiotrophoblast creation.
+In addition, this class of proteins have been found to be involved in the pathogenesis of diseases including preeclampsia, tumorigenesis, gestational trophoblastic disease, multiple sclerosis, and gestational diabetes.

+Structure

+Syncytin-2 consists of a crystal structure and a 6-helix bundle structure.
+This protein also has a cleavage site that is used to separate the surface and the transmembrane proteins.

+Evolution & Taxonomy

 This gene is conserved among all primates, with an estimated age of 45 million years.
+Given the open reading frame, "Low mutation rate, and a low level of polymorphism among humans-", this gene has persisted, indicating the significance in mammalian evolution.
 The receptor for this fusogenic env protein is MFSD2.
 The mouse syncytins are not true orthologues.

 The virus, along with some very similar insertions, belong to a group under the Gammaretrovirus-like class I ERVs.
 Similar ERVs are found in artiodactyls, a result of an independent integration event.
 A proposed nomenclature suggests putting all such "class I" elements in a genus-level taxon separate from Gammaretrovirus.